cedadev/jasmin-help-hugo-hinode/content/docs/getting-started/present-ssh-key.md

   ## Linux

-  Some linux terminal and desktop environments provide an ssh-agent as a graphical application: consult the documentation for your system.
+  Some Linux terminal and desktop environments provide an ssh-agent as a graphical application: consult the documentation for your system.

   A common one is `gnome-keyring-daemon`: check for this first in your list of processes: if it's there and